-Set in 194950 in Hong Kong during the Chinese Civil War, it tells the story of a married, but separated, American reporter Mark Elliott (William Holden), who falls in love with an Eurasian doctor, Han Suyin (Jennifer Jones).
-Although they find happiness together, she is ostracized and prejudiced by her family the greater Chinese community.
+Set in 1949–50 in Hong Kong during the Chinese Civil War, the film tells the story of married, but separated, American reporter Mark Elliott (William Holden), who falls in love with Eurasian doctor Han Suyin (Jennifer Jones).
+Although they find happiness together, Han is ostracized and prejudiced by her family and by the greater Chinese community.

-The movie later inspired a television Soap Opera in 1967, Love Is a Many Splendored Thing (notice that it's written without the hyphen), that at first was a sort of Spin-Off, as it centered on Mia Elliott, the daughter of Mark and Han, going to San Francisco to live with her father's family; however, around half a year later, the character was written off and the show onwards focused on the Elliott family.
+The film later inspired the 1967–73 CBS Soap Opera Love Is a Many Splendored Thing (notice that it's written without the hyphen), which at first was a sort of Spin-Off that centered around Mia Elliott, the daughter of Mark and Han, going to San Francisco to live with her father's family; however, around half a year in the character was written out (due at least in part to network censors' concerns over having an interracial couple as the leads) and the show focused afterwards on the Elliott and Donnelly families.

 This film contains examples of: